Maintaining Legal F-1 Status: Student Responsibilities

 Transferring to University of Lynchburg

-Students in F-1 status who would like to transfer to University of Lynchburg must first be accepted to the college through the application process in the admissions office.
+Students in F-1 status who would like to transfer to University of Lynchburg must first be accepted to the college through the application process in the Office of Admissions.
 In addition to the application, students must complete the University of Lynchburg Transfer Eligibility Form.
 The following information will be helpful as you work with your current DSO to initiate the transfer process:

 - After you are accepted to University of Lynchburg, contact your current Designated School Official (DSO) or International Student Advisor to inform him/her of your plan to transfer.